White Supremacist Manifesto AirDropped to Students at Syracuse University

 Early Tuesday morning, demonstrators asked the administration to cancel all classes and campus events until further notice.

-“These active threats targeting students should be taken seriously and handled with a sense of urgency,” said a statement from the group.
+“These active threats targeting students should be taken seriously and handled with a sense of urgency,” said a statement from the group on Tuesday.
 “We believe that students should stay in spaces where they feel the most comfortable, as safety is paramount.”

 The demonstrators have vowed not to end the protest until all of their demands—including the expulsion of students involved in what they’ve called the “November Hate Crimes”—are met.